Kristina01111000/Drws_site/README.md

 - remove email from scorecard comments
 - change text color of the make a coopy of the yearly scorecard
 - switch order of the download and print of the scorecard
+- check make a copy of google doc, he is getting only a view only

 Still Check: